London: Music

 London is one of the major classical and popular music capitals of the world and hosts major music corporations, such as Universal Music Group International and Warner Music Group, and countless bands, musicians and industry professionals.
 The city is also home to many orchestras and concert halls, such as the Barbican Arts Centre (principal base of the London Symphony Orchestra and the London Symphony Chorus), the Southbank Centre (London Philharmonic Orchestra and the Philharmonia Orchestra), Cadogan Hall (Royal Philharmonic Orchestra) and the Royal Albert Hall (The Proms).
-The Proms, an eight-week summer season of daily orchestral classical music first held in 1895, ends with the Last Night of the Proms (works by Edward Elgar, Henry Wood, Thomas Arne and Hubert Parry feature at the climax).
+The Proms, an eight-week summer season of daily orchestral classical music first held in 1895, ends with the Last Night of the Proms.
 London's two main opera houses are the Royal Opera House and the London Coliseum (home to the English National Opera).
 The UK's largest pipe organ is at the Royal Albert Hall.
-Other significant instruments are in cathedrals and major churches—the church bells of St Clement Danes feature in the 1744 nursery rhyme "Oranges and Lemons", and the lyrics journey through churches and bells of 18th century London.
-Several conservatoires are within the city: Royal Academy of Music, Royal College of Music, Guildhall School of Music and Drama and Trinity Laban.
+Other significant instruments are in cathedrals and major churches, the church bells of St Clement Danes feature in the 1744 nursery rhyme "Oranges and Lemons".
+Several conservatoires are within the city: Royal Academy of Music, Royal College of Music, Guildhall School of Music and Drama, and Trinity Laban.
+The record label EMI was formed in the city in 1931, and an early employee for the company, Alan Blumlein, created stereo sound that year.
+The guitar amp engineer Jim Marshall founded Marshall Amplification in London in 1962.

 London has numerous venues for rock and pop concerts, including the world's busiest indoor venue, the O2 Arena, and Wembley Arena, as well as many mid-sized venues, such as Brixton Academy, the Hammersmith Apollo and the Shepherd's Bush Empire.
-Several music festivals, including the Wireless Festival, Lovebox and Hyde Park's British Summer Time, are held in London.
+Several music festivals, including the Wireless Festival, Lovebox, and Hyde Park's British Summer Time, are held in London.